jamespagedev/Pintereach/README.md

   1. Little to no contributions were made by this team member.
   2. Team member was collaborative, able to work in a team environment
-  3. Pair programmed with the Web UI and Web Architect
+  3. [x] Pair programmed with the Web UI and Web Architect

+  - Me and Jeff did zoom chats over the weekend (before project starting day on Monday)

 - Student should have built a CRUD API using Node/Express